ast-n/cv4gt/README.md

 #### TurboJPEG
 Needs to be installed for faster encoding before shipment to websockets.
 Installation method varies on OS.
 Easiest to just find from [releases](https://github.com/libjpeg-turbo/libjpeg-turbo/releases) or from package manager if using UNIX-based system.
+It is likely that `libjpeg-turbo-3.1.2-vc-x86.exe` is sufficient for most Windows environments.

 Ensure that the installation is on system PATH.